Life Of–Press page

 There were some good candidates for titles: Aerate Wet Area, Ark Okra, Dracula Valu-card, Noise Lesion, Pull Up if I Pull Up, Retro Porter, I Did, Did I, Enrober Reborne, and Señor Drones.

 I still think in terms of albums, even in terms of album sides.
 I lined up the songs, left to right, and worked with the running order until it seemed to hang together or make some sort of story.
 I played the ending of every song with the beginning of every other song until a plot started to reveal itself (this is what happens when you work alone—musical plots reveal themselves).
 Here’s how it ends: The kids went to college.
 Their parents were sad for a little while, then fine.
-Ellen lived and is in remission.
+Ellen lived and is in complete remission.
 Grandma died.
 Grandpa was sad.
 Everyone else lived as happily ever after as could be expected.